 Thai Structural Bodywork is a modality that re-aligns the body in gravity and reduces or eliminates pain from long-held chronic conditions, old injuries, and postural dysfunctions.
-It shares some common ground with Western-based practices such as Rolfing®, Structural Integration, and Neurovascular Mobilization in terms of its effects, while using a very different set of techniques to achieve its long-lasting results.
+It shares some common ground with Western-based practices such as Rolfing®, Structural Integration, Visceral Manipulation, and Neurovascular Mobilization in terms of its effects, while using a very different set of techniques to achieve its long-lasting results.

 Thai work is done on a floor mat, and the client remains fully clothed throughout the session.
 It is a spiritual as well as physical practice rooted in Thai Buddhism and theories from Traditional Thai Medicine, an ancient art and science passed down through generations of monks, ascetics, and lay healing practitioners.
 Practitioners manipulate the body’s Sen, or energy lines, both superficial and deep, directly and indirectly, to effect positive changes throughout the body, mind, and spirit.

 Examples of deep sen include the path air travels as we breathe in and out, as well as many other pathways relating to deeper functions of the body.
 Superficial sen are more accessible and include muscles, fascia, nerves, tendons, and ligaments—structures that link together to form lines of tension in the body, crossing multiple joints and forming the basis of our postural patterns.
 Joints can be conceptualized like roundabouts or junction points where the the energy from many different sen circulate (or stagnate) on their way to the next segment of their path.
 When soft tissues are re-aligned to accommodate better positioning of the joints, one can find more ease of movement and economy of motion in daily activities and athletic pursuits.

 HOW DOES IT DIFFER FROM ATSI & Structural Integration?